 The first of two back-to-back main-stage acts a whole pacific ocean away, Martin Cilia was on next.
 He played a nice mix of his own material, a few from his time in The Atlantics, and Ivan jumped back on stage for a cover of the vintage Atlantics song "Bombora" as a teaser for their shared stage the next day.
 He had Matt Quilter backing him up on bass and Dane Carter on drums.
 Nice set if you like some cleanly played twangy melodies.

 In between I caught a moment of The Verbtones on the other stage.
 They had three sets to fill so they jumped around between originals and covers.
 That room is difficult, with a smaller, more subdued crowd, smaller stage, worse lighting and sound, but their guitarist Kyle was working it well.
-Side note, make sure to check out his project, which I believe will include a video of sorts about SG101.
+Side note, make sure to check out his Beyond the Surf project, which I believe will include a video of sorts about SG101.
 They revealed towards the end that they had just met the bassist right before this, and had zero rehearsal.
 I wouldn't have guessed!
 As I left one of their sets they were playing "Black Sand Beach", and as I walked into the next room the exact same song picked up where it left off, in this case played by the next band I'm going to talk about...

 So way back in 2006 Ferenc of Pollo Del Mar/Frankie and the Pool Boys set up a west coast tour after seeing The WHYs in Japan.
 I was just getting into surf back then and was on the opposite side of the country, so I only saw people talking about them.